shawnsw/terraform-eks-automation/README.md

 `eks.tf` configures the EKS module to create an EKS cluster with two node groups, on demand and spot fleet, across all AZs.

-`eks_vars` defines all the variables needed.
+`eks_vars.tf` defines all the variables needed.

 ### CI/CD pipeline

-`codebuild` creates 3 Codebuild projects: Build, StagingDeploy and ProdDeploy
+`codebuild.tf` creates 3 Codebuild projects: Build, StagingDeploy and ProdDeploy

-`codepipeline` creates an CI/CD 3 stage pipeline with the 3 Codebuild projects, plus a manual step for promoting staging to prod.
+`codepipeline.tf` creates an CI/CD 3 stage pipeline with the 3 Codebuild projects, plus a manual step for promoting staging to prod.

 `repos.tf` creates CodeCommit git reposity, ECR container registry repo and pipeline artifact bucket